Don’t miss the season premiere of the Rocky Mountain Bachelor.

 Spectators, however, never tire of witnessing this grand display every fall.
 Although the bull elk may bugle throughout the day, dawn and dusk are the ideal times to gather your own herd to see this seasonal spectacle.
 Elk bugling tours are a fantastic way for the whole family to experience the fall landscape of the Ranch Creek Valley and are complimentary for guests at Devil’s Thumb Ranch.

-Elk Bugling Tours are every Friday, Saturday, and Sunday, 6-8AM, from September 27 to November 10, 2019.
+Elk Bugling Tours are every Friday, Saturday, and Sunday, 6-8AM, from September to mid October 2019.
 Complimentary for lodging guests.
 Some hiking might be involved.
 Children must be at least 8 years of age to participate. *Hours subject to change depending on wildlife migration patterns and weather conditions.

 To join a tour, please call our Activities Center at 970-726-8231.